coreboot/coreboot/Documentation/contributing/coding_style.md

 Headers and includes
 ---------------

-Headers should always be included at the top of the file, preferrably in alphabetical order.
+Headers should always be included at the top of the file.
 Includes should always use the `#include <file.h>` notation, except for rare cases where a file in the same directory that is not part of a normal include path gets included (e.g. local headers in mainboard directories), which should use `#include "file.h"`.
+Local "file.h" includes should always come separately after all
-Headers that can be included from both assembly files and .c files should keep all C code wrapped in `#ifndef __ASSEMBLER__` blocks, including includes to other headers that don't follow that provision.
+<file.h> includes.
+Headers that can be included from both assembly files and
+.c files should keep all C code wrapped in `#ifndef __ASSEMBLER__` blocks, including includes to other headers that don't follow that provision.
+Where a specific include order is required for technical reasons, it should be clearly documented with comments.

 Files should generally include every header they need a definition from directly (and not include any unnecessary extra headers).
 Excepted from